 May 20th is World Bee Day – a day to remind us that we all depend on the survival of bees.
 However, bee populations are slowly declining around the world.
-What would happen if bees went extinct?
+What happens if bees go extinct?
 For starters, bee extinction would mean losing a tremendous amount of everyday things, and not just fruit and vegetables.

 Imagine you go to the grocery store, but when you get there, most of the shelves are empty.
 There is nothing there that was on your shopping list: no apples or raspberries, no cucumbers, peas or beans, no margarine, no honey, no coffee, no shampoo, no gummy bears; even cotton pads seem to have disappeared.